wmunguiam/auto-version-demo/README.md

 This is a sample repository to demonstrate a basic example of automating the process of build versioning and release creation.

+*Push to docker hub by using secrets for username and password

 ## Case 1: Pre-release
 - On each push to the "main" branch, a Github Action is triggered to generate the next semantic version based on the following "Conventional commits' history":